yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 type: docs
 ---

-Review your usage and charges, manage your plan, and manage your billing information using the **Usage & Billing** page.
+Review your usage and charges, manage your plan, and manage your billing information on the **Usage & Billing** page.

 Yugabyte bills for its services as follows: